 R - Retain rain as the first source of irrigation.

 OFGs are like rain gardens (pictured above/right), where water is slowed down, spread out, and allowed to sink in.
-Click here for the OFG Sign Criteria (a check-box format is here).
+Click here for a short-form version of the criteria, and here for a longer list of best practices.
 Think of the criteria as the techniques to follows.
-If you meet the criteria, please order and display our yard sign - see info below in the "OFG Map" section.
+If you meet the short-form criteria, please order and display our yard sign - see info below in the "OFG Map" section.
+You can stay in touch with OFG through our Facebook page.

 NEW Step-by-step guide (as of Jan.
 2016) - aside from the plant lists for San Diego, the guide is applicable anywhere, and was created by G3/Green Gardens Group.
 (There's still the guide created by G3 a few years-ago, from which the new one draws.)
 Learn to evaluate your site, create a plan, and take action.
 It is similar to rain garden guides done around the country.
 It covers each of these steps:

-5 Steps to Take Now - Install a rain barrel.
-Direct rainwater to soil.
-Apply mulch.
+3 Steps to Take Now - Direct rainwater to soil.
+Use compost and mulch.
 Install native plants.
-Switch to drip.

 Programs & Partnerships